usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 <table style="width:100%">
   <tr>
     <td><img src="sp800-63b/media/Multi-factor-crypto-device.png" alt="authenticator" style="width: 100px;height: 100px"/></td>
     <td>A multi-factor cryptographic device is a hardware device that contains a protected cryptographic key that requires activation through a second authentication factor.
 Authentication is accomplished by proving possession of the device and control of the key.
 The authenticator output is highly dependent on the specific cryptographic device and protocol, but it is generally some type of signed message.
-The MF Cryptographic device is *something you have*, and it may be activated by either *something you know* or *something you are*.</td>
+The MF Cryptographic device is <i>something you have</i>, and it may be activated by either <i>something you know</i> or <i>something you are</i>.</td>
   </tr>
   </table>
   </div>